xmkg/hadouken/README.md

 A CMake module to retrieve logical core count of the machine.
 Sets `${HARDWARE_CONCURRENCY}` CMake variable.

-### Build variant determination
+### Build variant determination and compiler diagnostic flags (warnings)

 This modules are designed for determining the common and compiler specific compilation parameters according to the build variant.
-The base functionality is provided by `BuildVariant.cmake` module, which determines the compiler (using CMakeDetermine[C/CXX]Compiler CMake modules), sets the build variant if not set by the user (default is RelWithDebugInfo), adjusts build variant specific compilation parameters, then includes the compiler specific module.
+The base functionality is provided by `BuildVariant.cmake` module, which determines the compiler (using CMakeDetermine[C/CXX]Compiler CMake modules), sets the build variant if not set by the user (default is RelWithDebInfo), adjusts build variant specific compilation parameters, then includes the compiler specific module.
 Compiler-specific modules are suffixed with toolchain/compiler name and contains the distinct compilation flags for that compiler.
 These modules are used to enable some useful warnings, and also turn warnings into errors in release builds.

+Warnings are important for keeping a bug-free and clean code base.
+Therefore, hadouken by default passes "-Wall" on debug and "-Wall -Werror" on release configuration to the compiler.
+On top of that, hadouken will pass additional useful warning flags depending on compiler version.
+These flags are contained in compiler specific diagnostic modules.

+Hadouken currently supports `GCC` and `Clang` specific diagnostics flag modules.
+These modules enables several important compiler warning flags.
+Diagnostic flag modules are compiler version aware, therefore the compiler warning flags which requires compiler version higher than current compiler version will not be enabled on configuration.

+See `DiagnosticFlags_GCC.cmake` and `DiagnosticFlags_Clang.cmake` for inspecting which version-specific, extra warning flags are being passed to the compiler.

 ### Finders